microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Task 4: Query your server inventory using the available metadata.

-- Use powershell and the Resource Graph Explorer to summarize the server count by "logical cores" which is one of the detected propeties referred to in the previous task.
+- Use PowerShell and the Resource Graph Explorer to summarize the server count by "logical cores" which is one of the detected propeties referred to in the previous task.
 Remember to only use the query string, which is enclosed in double quotes, in the portal.

 ```powershell
 Search-AzGraph -Query  “Resources